Rebelde (album): Commercial performance

 The album went on to be certified diamond and gold in Mexico, shipping 550,000 copies and topping the Mexican Albums Chart for twelve non-consecutive weeks.
 Due to the success of the album, the band recorded a Portuguese language version of Rebelde for their growing fanbase in Brazil, titled Rebelde (Edição Brasil).
 RBD became the first foreign act in Brazil to have two albums in different languages in the top ten of the Brazilian Albums Chart at the same time, with both albums reaching number one.
 In 2006, the original Spanish-language version of the album was also released in Spain.
 RBD eventually topped the Spain Albums Chart with their debut album for five consecutive weeks.
 The album also spent more than 50 weeks in the Billboard Top Latin Albums chart in the United States, peaking at number two and spending over 2 months in the chart's top 5, selling over 400,000 copies in the country and being certified 4× platinum (Latin field) by the RIAA.
 Worldwide, the album went on to sell more than 1,500,000 copies.

+Lyrical interpretation and reception

+Writing for Remezcla, Ana Clara Ribeiro compiled a list of songs by RBD for the article "Our 15 Favorite RBD, Ranked".
+"Futuro Ex-Novio" was placed at number fourteen, and was described as the men singing about a "one-night stand with a woman that leaves them broken-hearted".
+She described them as showing a "vibrant dynamic", with "[Uckermann] and [Herrera]'s voices contrasting with [Chávez]'s higher range".
+The track "Enséñame" was ranked at number seven, and was described as a "sweet, reggae-pop" and one of the women's "best moments together".
+"Sólo Quédate En Silencio" was ranked at number five, described as one of the group's "sentimental love songs" and "incorporat[ing] romantic tension" from the actors' characters in the telenovela.
+Placed at number two was "Rebelde", which Ribeiro called "[t]he anthem of an entire generation"; she stated that the "first guitar chords are enough to bring up memories" to the group's fans.
+The ballad "Sálvame" was ranked at number one, described as the band's most "dramatic" and "definite angst" song.
+Ribeiro called its production and lyrics "extremely depressing".

+Following the start of the group's 2023 Soy Rebelde Tour, Mariana Canhisares of Omelete published the article "10 músicas para entrar no clime da turnê" ("10 songs to get in the [vibe] for the tour").
+Writing about "Santa No Soy" (which was excluded from the tour's setlist), she described it as "women without fear of being who they are".